 Argus - Fotolia

-The longer IT professionals can extend the PC lifecycle, the more bang for their buck they can get from their hardware.
+The longer IT professionals can extend a PCs lifespan through PC lifecycle management, the more bang for their buck they can get from their hardware.

 It's simple math.
 If administrators can make a PC last five to seven years rather than three, for example, they will get a lot more value out of that device and save money by not having to buy new hardware.

 When choosing a PC lifecycle length, IT pros should look at warranty and support options.
 They can purchase original equipment manufacturer (OEM) or third-party maintainer (TPM) support, but these programs can be expensive.

 They should also remember that different users have different needs, and some simply can't perform their jobs on out-of-date PCs.
 Further, some old machines will require a refresh to increase memory, improve processor speed or upgrade the hard disk to continue working.